willcassella/WillowEngine/Documentation/ProjectStructure.md

 This module defines the classes and functions that make up the meat of the game engine itself.
 While this module acknowledges the existance of services such as rendering, it does not implement any actual rendering behavior or interact with the renderer directly.

-### GLRender service
+### GLRender system

-This service observes the current state of the game world and draws it to the screen, implemented in OpenGL.
-The engine has no knowledge of whether it is being rendered and does not interact with the renderer, other than supplying it all necessary rendering data.
+This system observes the current state of the game world and draws it to the screen, implemented in OpenGL.
+The engine for the most part does not interact with the renderer, other than supplying it all necessary rendering data.

+### BulletPhysics system

+This system is responsible for simulating physics in the game world via the Bullet 2 library.
+At the moment this system is less seperated from the engine then I would like, but deadlines are deadlines.

 ## Runtimes